wovo/torsor/readme.md

 We are used to numerical value types that can be added, subtracted, multiplied, and divided.
-But for some real-world values only a more limited set of operations make sense.
+But for some real-world values only a more limited set of operations makes sense.

 The most illustrating example is perhaps time
 (as measured in some unit, let's assume seconds).
 There are two subtly distinct notions of time:

-- a duration (how long somehing took)
+- a duration (how long something took)
 - a moment in time (when something happened)

 It makes sense to add two durations
 (10 seconds + 5 seconds = 15 seconds) but it makes no sense
-to add two moments, like today and tomorrow, or now and 10 minutes ago.
+to add two moments ( today + tomorrow, or now + 10 minutes ago).
 Just like adding meters to seconds doesn't make any sense, adding two time moments doesn't make any sense.
 Subtracting two moments on the other hand does make sense,